Illegal gold mining on Colombia's rivers rising: UN | DW | 28.07.2021

 The number of hectares in use for alluvial gold production rose by 3% last year and the share of illegal output increased by an equal percentage, the report said.

-In 2020, the illegal extraction of alluvial gold affected over 52,000 hectares (128,500 acres) of nature reserves — an area almost the size of Madrid.
+In 2020, the illegal extraction of alluvial gold affected more than 52,000 hectares (128,500 acres) of nature reserves — an area almost the size of Madrid.

-The report stressed that extensive gold production by crime gangs, leftist rebels and others causes grave environmental damage to the country, which is among the world's most biodiverse.
+The report stressed that extensive gold production by crime gangs, leftist rebels and others is causing grave environmental damage to the country, which is among the world's most biodiverse.

 It is "a worrying situation because it has ties to organized crime," said Pierre Lapaque, the Colombia representative for the UNODC, while presenting the report in Bogota.

-Alluvial gold mining is the process of extracting gold from streambed deposits and leads to the contamination of water by mercury and other toxic substances.
+Alluvial gold mining is the process of extracting gold from streambed deposits.
+It results in contamination of water by mercury and other toxic substances.

 The report also said that illegal mining negatively impacts output by licensed companies.

-He said that many miners want to formalize and 5,000 of them have already done so during the present administration.
+He said that many miners want to join the formal system, and 5,000 of them have already done so during the present administration.

-Mesa added that the government is working on strengthening the police unit that focuses on combating illicit mining, while toughening the penalties for illegal production.
+Mesa added that the government is working on strengthening the police unit that focuses on combating illicit mining, while toughening the penalties for illegal extraction.

 The report did not mention how much gold has been extracted illegally, nor its commercial value.